Vexatos/Conventional/README.md

 Conventional
 ============

 A mod made for Better Than Minecon.
-Makes Adventure mode more safe.
+Makes Adventure (and survival) mode more safe.

 ###Usage
 Items and blocks can be added to the whitelist using the `/cv` command or directly using the config file.